AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin/README.md

 	- [Stable Horde](#stable-horde)
 	- [Colab](#colab)

+# Support Us On Patreon:
+By supporting us on [Patreon](https://www.patreon.com/AbdullahAlfaraj), you’ll help us continue to develop and improve the Auto-Photoshop-StableDiffusion-Plugin, making it even easier for you to use Stable Diffusion AI in a familiar environment.
+As a supporter, you’ll have the opportunity to provide feedback and suggestions for future development.
+Plus, you’ll get early access to new features and tutorials, as well as exclusive art tutorials and tips from a professional artist.
+We’re passionate about making AI approachable to artists and with your help, we can continue to do just that.
 # How To Install:
 Use method 1 or 2 if you are an Artist use method 3 if you are a Developer/Programmer